ErpNetDocs/winclient/introduction/fields-management/default-values-management.md

 <b>Example 2:</b>

-The default value that you set – *Bank transfer*, in the *Payment type* field of the **Sales order** document, needs to be cleared.
+The default value that you set – *Bank transfer*, in the *Payment Type* field of the **sales order** document, needs to be cleared.

-After clearing the default value following the steps above, if you open a **Sales order** document, *Payment type* will be empty.
+After clearing the default value following the steps above, if you open a **sales order** document, *Payment Type* will be empty.